ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - use a webhook at the end of the Action to change the User's Role in FusionAuth and disallow that role in your site,
 - or use a webhook at the end of the Action to call your code to create another temporal Action in FusionAuth with an indefinite end date and `preventLogin` set to true.

 The last option is probably the simplest and most idiomatic way to use FusionAuth in most cases.
+In fact, using an Action to prevent login is the most common use case for Actions.

 ### Instantaneous Actions
 An instantaneous Action instance has an Option that can be chosen from a list, but no temporal states.
 Once you set the Action for a User it is either remains or is removed.